MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Experiments

 \section{Experiments}

 We conducted experiments on the WebCaricature dataset~\cite{WebCaricature2,WebCaricature}.
 We will first describe the details of the dataset and the training process, and then demonstrate the effectiveness of the dual way design and the landmark based identity loss through ablation studies.
 We will show the ability of our method to generate caricatures with a variety of both texture and exaggeration styles.
-And finally, we will compare the caricatures generated using our method with the previous state-of-the-art methods and show the superiority of our method in terms of the generation quality.
+And finally, we will compare the caricatures generated using our method with the previous state-of-the-art methods and show the superiority of our method in terms of the generation quality through qualitative and quantitative comparisons, as well as a perceptual study.